20+ step Shopify SEO checklist: roadmap to your store's high rankings

 You can check your Core Web Vitals results by adding your page URL to Google’s PageSpeed Insights.
 Here’s an example of how the assessment looks like:

 To improve Core Web Vitals, you’ll need to identify potential issues.
-Depending on your result, you may need to:
+Depending on the results, you may need to:

-- Improve site speed.
-If the Largest Contentful Paint (LCP) result needs improvement, check out the best eCommerce site speed optimization practices and optimize your images, disable apps you don’t use, optimize your themes, and more.
+1. Improve site speed.
+If the Largest Contentful Paint (LCP) result needs improvement, check out the best eCommerce site speed optimization practices, which include optimizing your images, disabling unused apps, optimizing your theme, and more.

-- Enhance page stability.
-To enhance the Interaction to Next Pain (INP) result, add height, width, and aspect-ratio attributes to your images and avoid moving visuals that change the layout.
+2. Enhance page stability.
+To enhance the Interaction to Next Pain (INP) result, add height, width, and aspect-ratio attributes to your images.

-- Improve interactivity.
-If the Cumulative Layout Shift (CLS) result isn’t ideal, minify JavaScript and use Google Tag Manager to reduce your code without changing functionality.
+3. Improve interactivity.
+If the Cumulative Layout Shift (CLS) result isn’t ideal, minify JavaScript and use Google Tag Manager to reduce code without changing functionality.

 Optimizing your website for mobile devices can benefit your SEO efforts by enhancing user experience.
 So, let’s take a look at a few main Shopify mobile optimization practices to implement: